cocoafish/cocoafish-ruby/README.md

     Cocoafish::Client.set_credentials('key', 'secret')

+By default, Ruby Client uses http protocol, if you wish to use SSL, you can use the hostname option:

+    Cocoafish::Client.set_credentials('key', 'secret',  {:hostname=>"https://api.cocoafish.com"})

 ### Making Requests

 Use the Cocoafish client http methods to store and retrive data with Cocoafish by passing a url path and optional parameters hash: